mvlwn/validator-form/README.md

 The goal is to make a lightweight framework for form validation.
 It should be easy to extend for personal usage.

-The script has been tested with jQuery 1.6 on
+The script has been tested with jQuery 1.6 on IE8, Firefox 6,7, Safari 5 and Chrome 14

 ## Basic Usage